18F/bug-bounty/project-instructions.md

 In other words, we'll want you to be confident that you've already covered the "low hanging fruit".

-* Be listed in in the [18F Vulnerability Disclosure Policy](https://github.com/18F/vulnerability-disclosure-policy/blob/master/vulnerability-disclosure-policy.md) scope.
+* **Be listed in in the [18F Vulnerability Disclosure Policy](https://github.com/18F/vulnerability-disclosure-policy/blob/master/vulnerability-disclosure-policy.md)**.
 We can add you as part of your onboarding to the program, but you'll need to be OK to be listed.
 Note that this probably rules out any apps developed for partners, since we can't unilaterally take vulnerability reports for other agencies.

-* Sufficient funding and staffing for at least three months of participation in the program.
+* **Sufficient funding and staffing for at least three months** (and preferably nine months) of participation in the program.
 We want you to be able to guarantee you can fix any reported issues!

-* Be comfortable with a fully-public bounty.
-Our intent is for these bounties to be fully-public (that is, open to any researcher on HackerOne's platform).
+* **Be comfortable with a fully-public bounty.** Our intent is for these bounties to be fully-public (that is, open to any researcher on HackerOne's platform).
 If you want, we can _start_ with a private, invite-only bounty (where HackerOne selects and invites a few highly-qualified researchers), but only